 Cost Saving

-- Automation can replace manual labor, thus saving labor costs.
+• Automation can replace manual labour, thus saving labour costs.

 Reduction in Human Error